tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/indonesia.rst

    .. image:: indonesia/indonesia-kode-transaksi.png
       :align: center

 #.
-Odoo will automatically pick the next available serial number from the e-Faktur number table (see
+CoquiAPPs will automatically pick the next available serial number from the e-Faktur number table (see
    the :ref:`section above <localization_indonesia/tax_invoice_sn>`) and generate the e-faktur number as a concatenation of Kode Transaksi and serial number.
 You can see this from the invoice form view under the page *Extra Info* in the box *Electronic Tax*.